mevdschee/php-crud-api/README.md

 - "cors.allowCredentials": To allow credentials in the CORS request ("true")
 - "cors.maxAge": The time that the CORS grant is valid in seconds ("1728000")
 - "jwtAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
+- "jwtAuth.header": Name of the header containing the JWT token ("X-Authorization")
 - "jwtAuth.leeway": The acceptable number of seconds of clock skew ("5")
 - "jwtAuth.ttl": The number of seconds the token is valid ("30")
 - "jwtAuth.secret": The shared secret used to sign the JWT token with ("")